4meta5/notes/personal/PetPeeves.md

 ## Not Realizing How the World Is Changing
 Everyone should read [The AI Revolution: The Road to Superintelligence](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) by Tim Urban.

-You shouldn't pick your career path based on how the world works in the present or the past.
+You shouldn't pick your career path based on how the world worked in the present or works in the past.
 Things are changing too fast to have that luxury.